28 entries.

 Greifing the change, with hopes for the future, as Bob Hope once sang: Thanks for the Memories.

-Andrea wrote on March 20, 2024 at 8:14 pm
+wrote on March 20, 2024

 For someone who often felt like an outsider growing up, the cafe's eclectic nature crafted a space where everyone fit, a rare gem in a landscape of conformity.
 At Domenico’s, the labels of 'outsider' seemed to dissolve, and were replaced by the warm embrace of a community where diversity and uniqueness was not just accepted but celebrated.
 Some of the best conversations of my life, often with strangers, happened within the colorful walls and I will cherish them for as long as I live.